Correlation Between Franklin Templeton and DBX ETF

 Strong

-Over the last 90 days DBX ETF Trust has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in DBX ETF Trust are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
 In spite of rather sound basic indicators, DBX ETF is not utilizing all of its potentials.
 The current stock price tumult, may contribute to shorter-term losses for the shareholders.

 Franklin Templeton and DBX ETF Volatility Contrast